Vintage Television - the Twilight Zone

 Called the most innovative program on television, The Twilight Zone first aired in 1959.
-It ran for five seasons; until 1964.
+It ran for five seasons.

-The brainchild of Rod Serling, who was the host and wrote over 80 of the 150 episodes.
+The Twilight Zone was the brainchild of Rod Serling, who was the host and wrote over 80 of the 150 episodes.

 The first episodes did not have the theme music nor the more famous introductory words.
 Each episode ended with a bit of time left over for Mr. Serling to discuss and describe the next week's episode.